NaiwannLallinec/PFE_Chat/README.md

-Here is a README draft for your PFE_Chat project, based on the code and structure:

----

 # PFE_Chat

 PFE_Chat is a fullstack chat aggregator designed to combine real-time chat and viewer data from multiple streaming platforms (Twitch, YouTube, TikTok) into a single unified web application.
 The project is split into several components using Angular (frontend), Python FastAPI (API/backend), and Node.js (microservices and OAuth).